asmrokon/Manga-Notifier/README.md

 ## ✨ Features

-- 📋 Add manga using MyAnimeList.net links
-- 📋 Add manga using MangaUpdates.com links
+- 📋 Add manga by searching directly in the app
 - 🗑️ Remove manga from your watchlist
 - 🔔 Get notifications for new chapters (almost instantly)
 - 🖥️ Clean desktop UI built with CustomTkinter